-Sometimes you just need to get away from it all.
-You work a busy schedule, you’re bombarded by important tasks, and you just don’t have any time to relax before you have to get up and do it all over again.
-So, when getting away from the stresses of your everyday life, a city like Austin, Texas might not be first on your mind.
+When getting away from the stresses of your everyday life, a city like Austin, Texas, might not be first on your mind.
 It should be, though.
-There are plenty of great places here that will help you to unwind and relax.
+There are plenty of great places here that will help you unwind and relax.

 Zilker Botanical Garden

 While Zilker Park is well-known for its ACL Music Festival and its incredible light show during the holiday season, it’s also a great place to relax.
-No matter if you just want to lay down in the grass and read a book or set up a blanket and have a picnic lunch, this park is the best place to so.
+If you want to lay down in the grass and read a book or set up a blanket and have a picnic lunch, this park is the best place to go.
 The main field in the park also offers an incredible view of the city skyline while you relax surrounded by nature.

 Viva Day Spa

 The Viva Day Spa was voted the “Best Spa” by Austin Monthly Magazine several years in a row.
-If you are looking to relax this is the place.
-Their spa packages all include various massages where you can melt away for a few hours.
-This is a very upscale day spa that also offers pedicures, manicures, facials, and some med spa services.
+If you are looking to relax, this is the place.
+Their spa packages include various massages where you can melt away for a few hours.
+This is a very upscale day spa that offers pedicures, manicures, facials, and some med spa services.

-The Greenbelt actually starts at Zilker Park.
+The Greenbelt starts at Zilker Park.
 It offers almost 8 miles of trails on 809 acres of land.
-There are plenty of ways to relax here, from sitting near the water, to going for a jog, to climbing on the cliffs.
+There are plenty of ways to relax here, from sitting near the water to going for a jog to climbing the cliffs.
 You’ll have plenty of natural beauty around you to help you unwind.

 Barton Springs Pool